 Maintain Always-On Availability

-In healthcare, when seconds could literally mean the difference between life and death, always-on availability is not “nice to have” but a “must have.”
-A colocation data center which combines high availability with a 100% uptime SLA and has a proven track record of continuous availability will help ensure that patient data is always available on-demand.
+In healthcare, when seconds could literally mean the difference between life and death, always-on availability is not “nice to have” but a “must-have.”
+A colocation data center that combines high availability with a 100% uptime SLA and has a proven track record of continuous availability will help ensure that patient data is always available on-demand.
 Evocative has delivered a 100% uptime SLA for over 10 consecutive years.

 Evocative data centers offer healthcare organizations a variety of solutions to eliminate IT challenges and improve patient care, provider productivity, organizational efficiency, and data security.
 Our suite of fully customizable IT services is flexible enough to meet your specialized requirements yet help you maintain the strict HIPAA regulations you are required to meet.
 We have over 100 networks and 50 cloud and IT service providers throughout our data centers across the U.S. and provide instant access to data and workload support whenever and wherever it’s needed.